collective/collective.developermanual/source/getstarted/installation.rst

 Introduction
 =============

-This documentation covers installing Plone in various situations.
+This document covers the basics of installing Plone on popular operating systems.
+It will also point you to other documents for more complex or demanding installations.

+Plone runs as an application on the Zope application server.
+That server is installed automatically by the install process.

 Download Plone
 ===================